enarx/website/src/pages/cryptle.md

 No physical access to the host will be allowed or provided.

-The Hack Challenge judges will evaluate the results and contact the player within 72h after the application was executed.
+The Hack Challenge judges will evaluate the results and contact the player.

 Observation: anyone who does not follow the rules from this challenge or does not follow [responsible vulnerability disclosure](https://github.com/enarx/enarx/blob/main/SECURITY.md) will be automatically disqualified.